 Get fast results by separating small offsets from a full-size parent

 The fastest, most economical way to produce new houseplants is to divide them from existing ones.
-This technique works well with the commonly available indoor plants listed at far right.
-They multiply by offsets ― little plants that form along the sides of the parent.
-The offsets are usually connected to the parent by a single root that's easy to sever.
+This technique works well with the commonly available indoor plants listed below.
+They multiply by offsets―little plants that form along the sides of the parent.
+The offsets are usually connected to the parent by a single root that’s easy to sever.

 You can replant the offsets in smaller pots to display around the house or to give as gifts.
 Or you could organize a party to make dozens of small potted plants to sell as fund-raisers for schools or garden clubs.